La Perouse amenities block upgrade

 - Improved lighting and ventilation by removal and reconfiguration of the roof.
 A new green roof with native planting is being explored as part of the upgrade.

-Initial concept designs were endorsed by Council at the March 2021 meeting.
+The Concept Design was endorsed by Council in March 2021.
 The full Council report can be read here.

 Would you like further information?

 Contact Council’s Major Projects Planning Team on 1300 722 542 or firstname.lastname@example.org